-In upholding the condition, the court recognized the split of authority as to the reasonableness of its scope.
+In Payton, the Fifth Circuit recognized the split of authority as to the reasonableness of the condition's scope.
 See Payton, 959 F.3d at 657 (noting the Seventh Circuit had vacated a nearly identical condition while both Ninth and Tenth Circuits had upheld it) (citing cases).
-The panel expressly observed that the Sentencing Commission had already "rejected the Seventh Circuit's criticism" of a similarly-worded recommended standard condition found in the Guidelines.
-Id. at 657, 658.
-After a comprehensive review of sentencing practices on supervised release, the appellate court elaborated, the Sentencing Commission had decided to "leave intact" the "at any time . . . at home or elsewhere" language in its recommended standard condition.
+The panel emphasized that the Sentencing Commission had already "rejected the Seventh Circuit's criticism" of a similarly-worded recommended standard condition found in the Guidelines.
+Id. at 657-658.
+The Sentencing Commission had decided to "leave intact," the court observed the "at any time . . . at home or elsewhere" language in its recommended standard condition notwithstanding the Seventh's Circuit's viewpoint.
 Id. at 657 (citing U.S. Sentencing Guidelines Manual, supp. to app.
 C, at 168; 162 [U.S. Sentencing Commission 2016]); see USSG § 5D1.3(6).
-The panel also noted that the Guidelines' recommended standard condition is already printed on the criminal judgment form issued by the Administrative Office of the U.S. Courts.
+Finally, the panel noted that the Guidelines' recommended standard condition is already printed on the criminal judgment form issued by the Administrative Office of the U.S. Courts.
 Id. at 658.